lambdaclass/concrete/ROADMAP.md

    instantiations** (Phase 7 #3) — a trial user writes `Option<i32>` in hour
-   one and today gets told to write a full match (`if let` on non-Copy enums rejects by design; the fix is known, and without it the trial measures a missing keystone as language friction) — and the **H12 std migration** (Phase 7 #38b), since the trial evaluates enforcement claims that an unchecked stdlib currently undercuts.
+   one and today gets told to write a full match (`if let` on non-Copy enums rejects by design; the fix is known, and without it the trial measures a missing keystone as language friction).
+The former **H12 std migration** prerequisite is now complete (Phase 7 #38b): the trial evaluates enforcement claims against a stdlib that is checked like user code.
 3. **Run the trial and treat the result as an explicit go / no-go on the rest of Phases 11-19.**